 If you’re dealing with post-partum overwhelm in your homeschool…

-If you’re dealing with post-partum overwhelm in your homeschool, I have a story to share.
+If you’re dealing with post-partum overwhelm in your homeschool, I have a story to share with you.

 Hard to believe that someone so pretty, our third baby, a baby who hardly cried, slept through the night by 3-4 months, loved sitting on daddy’s lap while daddy studied federal election results, had a mama that felt overwhelmed.